When you're babysitting, there's a lot of information that you will need to keep track of.

 - Basic babysitting tips and reminders like "Don't shake, take a break" and "Never leave a child alone or take your eyes off them"

 It's a great idea to keep a pad of sticky notes in your binder.
 You never know when parents might give you a piece of miscellaneous information that you need to remember.

-It might be a small detail that's only applicable for one babysitting shift.
-So it doesn't warrant its own page in your binder.
-Using Post It notes is more organized than having a scrap piece of paper in your binder that you scribble miscellaneous notes on.
+It might be a small detail that's only applicable for one babysitting shift, so it doesn't warrant its own page in your binder.
+Post It notes look more organized than having a scrap pieces of paper everywhere for writing miscellaneous notes on.